Manual

 Identifiers beginning with $ and & symbols have a special meaning.

-Variable with a name beginning with ‘$’ symbol is considered as built-in variable and has special meaning.
+Variable with a name beginning with ‘$’ symbol is considered as built-in variable.

 Variable with a name beginning with ‘&’ symbol is considered as substitution and recalculated in every place where used.